The Gardens of Remembrance

 The spirit behind the establishment of these gardens is to honor those who have served in significant roles at Mayville State and who have been positive forces in the history of our beloved institution.
-This will be a place for those who have been a part of the institution's history to reflect on their memories.
-It will also be a place where future generations can learn about the treasured history that has endeared Mayville State University to so many.
+This is a place for those who have been a part of the institution's history can reflect on their memories.
+It is also a place where future generations can learn about the treasured history that has endeared Mayville State University to so many.

-The Garden of Personal Service will be located on the northwest corner of the grounds at the Larson Center.
-This garden will honor current and former employees of Mayville State, along with those who love and support our beloved institution.
-The garden's unique design will incorporate the existing evergreens and include sidewalk entrances, concrete walkways, granite rock ground cover, hosta varieties, Stella daylilies, relaxing seating, block edging, and solar lighting for nighttime enjoyment.
+The Garden of Personal Service is located on the northwest corner of the grounds at the Larson Center.
+This garden honors current and former employees of Mayville State, along with those who love and support our beloved institution.

-Historical elements that will be featured in this garden are four of the lions that once guarded the south entrance to the former Old Gymnasium.
-The 1927 fountain that was once located on the southeast lawn in front of Old Main will also be incorporated.
-The original cherub that once topped off the fountain has not been located, but another cherub sculpture has been donated and will take its place in the Garden of Personal Service.
+Historical elements featured in this garden include four of the lions that once guarded the south entrance to the former Old Gymnasium.
+The centerpiece of the 1927 fountain that was once located on the southeast lawn in front of Old Main is also incorporated.
+The original cherub that once topped off the fountain has not been located, but another cherub sculpture has been donated and takes its place in the Garden of Personal Service.

 The Lyng Garden of Comet Pride is an extension of the Edson and Margaret Larson Alumni and Leadership Center building sign.
 The garden includes the flagpole that stood proudly atop Old Main for decades, in addition to railing that was once on the historic East and West Halls.